A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae

 \subsection{Temperature and Radius at Peak Light}

-With the temporal evolution of the modified blackbody parameters show in Figure \ref{fig:BB_fits}, we calculated the temperature and radius at the peak bolometric emission for each SN.
-To do this, we first bolometrically-corrected optical ground-based light curves for each supernova by scaling the optical photometry to match the interpolated bolometric luminosity derived from the modified blackbody fits, similar to previous transient studies \citep[e.g.,][]{holoien20, hinkle21a}.
+With the temporal evolution of the modified blackbody parameters shown in Figure \ref{fig:BB_fits_fig}, we calculated the temperature and radius at the peak bolometric emission for each SN.
+To do this, we first bolometrically corrected optical ground-based light curves for each supernova by scaling the optical photometry to match the interpolated bolometric luminosity derived from the modified blackbody fits, similar to previous transient studies \citep[e.g.,][]{holoien20, hinkle21a}.
 From this higher cadence bolometric light curve, often with pre-peak constraints, we fit for the time of peak luminosity using a generic magnetar model \citep{ostriker71, kasen10}.
-We initially fit the full light curve to establish an initial estimate of the peak time and then restricted the fit to within $-$20 and $+$30 days of the estimated peak.
+We first fit the full light curve to establish an initial estimate of the peak time and then restricted the fit to within $-$20 and $+$30 days of the estimated peak.
 We found this to generally return reliable estimates of the peak time.
-For two objects, SN2016els and SN2021ahpl, these fits were not reliable and we took the epoch of maximum luminosity as our estimate of the peak time.
+For two objects, SN2016els and SN2021ahpl, the magnetar model fits did not converge, and we instead took the epoch of maximum luminosity as our estimate of the peak time.

 We then measured the temperature and radius at peak.
 We linearly interpolated the temperature with 5 days of peak on either side and then fit a line.
-The temperature and radius at peak were taken to be the value of this line at peak emission.
+The temperature and radius at peak were taken to be the value of this line at the time of peak emission.
 We estimated the uncertainty on these values by taking the standard deviation of 3000 Monte Carlo iterations of this linear fit.
-To ensure robust estimates of the temperatures and radii at peak, we only show the 13 supernova with \swift data prior to peak and two objects, PS16aqv and SN2018bgv, having \swift data within 5 rest-frame days of peak.
+To ensure robust estimates of the temperatures and radii at peak, we only show the 13 supernovae with \swift data prior to peak and two objects, PS16aqv and SN2018bgv, having \swift data within 5 rest-frame days of peak.
 The rest of the sample either has the first \swift epoch more than 5 rest-frame days after peak or has a highly uncertain time of peak.